yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/properties.md

 # attribute declaration

-By employing attribute declaration in the component script, we can visually show the field of the script component in **attribute inspector** so that we can adjust the attribute value in the scene easily.
+By employing attribute declaration in the component script, we can visually show the field of the script component in **Inspector** so that we can adjust the attribute value in the scene easily.

 To declare the attribute, all you need to do is put the attribute name and parameters in the cc.Class defining `properties` field, for instance: